abhay-8/Java-Implementation-of-Merkle-Tree/README.md

     1. Git, a distributed version control system, is one of the most widely used.
 It is used to handle projects by programmers from all around the world.
     2. Interplanetary File System, a peer-to-peer distributed protocol, is another suitable implementation.
 It's also open-source, allowing computers to join and use a centralized file system.
-    3. It's part of the technique that generates verifiable certificate transparency logs.
-    4. Amazon DynamoDB and Apache Cassandra use it during the data replication process.
+    3. Amazon DynamoDB and Apache Cassandra use it during the data replication process.
 These No-SQL distributed databases use Merkle trees to control discrepancies.